peterkracik/scss-best-practice/README.md

 }
 ```

-So in the SCSS files it should look like this
+So this idea in the SCSS:

 NO
 ```
 .product {